 Working with electrical fuses?
 Stay safe by following these easy-to-remember tips to replace a blown fuse:

-Here’s a cheat sheet to proper pairings for standard home wiring:
+Here’s a cheat sheet to proper pairings to replace a fuse for standard home wiring:

 - A No. 14 wire gets a 15-amp fuse